chaiovercode/ai-leadership-notes/01-Intro-to-AI-ML/README.md

 ---

-## 13. AI in Business — The Reality Check
+## 13. AI in Business: The Reality Check

 ### 13.1 The "Black Box" Problem (Explainable AI)
 Leaders love accountability.
 AI hates it.